apeterson91/rsstap/README.md

 ### Development Version

- Currently this package is only available via Github and is not ready for regular use.
+As this package is under active development it is currently only available via Github.
 If you'd like to to install the current development software use the following lines of R code

  ```r